 CFP® practitioners develop theoretical and practical financial planning knowledge by completing a comprehensive course of study at a college or university offering a financial planning curriculum registered with the Certified Financial Planner Board of Standards, Inc.

-CFP® practitioners must pass a comprehensive two-day, 10-hour CFP® Certification Examination that tests their ability to apply their financial planning knowledge in an integrated format.
-Based on regularly updated research of what planners do, the CFP Board's exam covers the general principles of financial planning, insurance planning and risk management, employee benefits planning, investment planning, income tax planning, retirement planning and estate planning.
+CFP® practitioners must pass a comprehensive six-hour CFP® certification Examination that tests their ability to apply their financial planning knowledge in an integrated format.
+Based on regularly updated research of what planners do, the CFP Board's exam covers the general principles of financial planning, insurance planning and risk management, employee benefits planning, investment planning, income tax planning, retirement planning, estate planning, and professional conduct and regulation.

 CFP® practitioners must have a minimum of three years' experience working in the financial planning process prior to earning the CFP® mark.
 As a result, CFP® practitioners have demonstrated a working knowledge of counseling skills in addition to their financial planning knowledge.